ConveYour/conveyour-collection-stream/README.md

 Available Collections..

-audit_logs - A log of user activites such as deleting a contact, starting an import, exportign records campaigns - entire campaign configuration contacts - almost all data stored on each contact events - feed of campaign, custom events for a learner lessons - entire JSON configuration for each lesson message_reports - a report of send, delivery, bounce events for each outbound send tags - used for tagging messages triggers - entire JSON configuration of each trigger (part of campaign) trigger_logs - log of which trigger ran on which contact
+- campaigns: entire campaign configuration
+- contacts: almost all data stored on each contact
+- events: feed of campaign, custom events for a learner
+- lessons: entire JSON configuration for each lesson
+- message_reports: a report of send, delivery, bounce events for each outbound send
+- tags: used for tagging messages
+- triggers: entire JSON configuration of each trigger (part of campaign)
+- trigger_logs: log of which trigger ran on which contact

 **--start_time: required**